OptaPlanner logo

 }

-The LateAcceptanceAcceptor now also accepts any move that improves the current solution.
-If you use <lateAcceptanceSize> in your config, this will impact your results (normally in a good way).
+in your config, this will impact your results (normally in a good way).

-<planningEntityTabuSize> and <planningValueTabuSize> renamed
+and <planningValueTabuSize>

-Before in *Config.xml:
+Before in *Config.xml

 <acceptor>